section-engineering-education/engineering-education/articles/intersection-observer-api/index.md

 Check my deployed version on netlify [here](https://galleryio.netlify.app/).

 ### Summary
 In summary, `IntersectionObserver` API is easy to use and currently has good support in modern browsers.
 The API works in an asynchronous non-blocking way, unlike expensive listeners that will depend on scroll events running in the background on the main thread.
-Thanks for reading this article.